 In addition to the convoy escort, Rear Admiral R. L. Burnett’s Force 'R' (light cruisers Sheffield and Jamaica, and two destroyers) was operating independently in the Barents Sea to provide more distant cover for the convoy.

-The German force, based in the Altafjord of northern Norway and commanded by Vizeadmiral Oskar Kummetz, comprised the heavy cruiser Admiral Hipper, heavy cruiser (ex-pocket battleship) Lützow, and destroyers Friedrich Eckholdt, Richard Beitzen, Theodor Riedel, Z 29, Z 30 and Z 31.
+The German force, based in the Altafjord of northern Norway and commanded by Vizeadmiral Oskar Kummetz, comprised the heavy cruiser Admiral Hipper, the heavy cruiser (ex-pocket battleship) Lützow, and the destroyers Friedrich Eckholdt, Richard Beitzen, Theodor Riedel, Z 29, Z 30 and Z 31.

 The JW.51B convoy departed Scapa Flow in the Orkney islands group on 22 December and met its escort off Iceland on 25 December.
 From there the ships sailed to the north-east, on 28/29 December encountering strong gales which scattered the ships.
 When the weather moderated, five merchantmen, Oribi and Vizalma were missing, and Bramble was detached to search for them.
 Three of the straggling merchantmen rejoined on the following day, and the other ships proceeded independently toward the Kola inlet.

 On 30 December, meanwhile, the convoy had been sighted by U-354.
 When the report was received by the German naval staff, Kummetz was ordered to intercept and destroy the convoy.
 Kummetz divided his force into two divisions led by Admiral Hipper and Lützow.